Blood's Nexus Excerpt

 Resigned to a sleepless night, she sat up.

-Blankets were a tangled mess around her body, and she couldn’t to straighten them, so she left it in a massive pile on the bed once freed.
+Blankets were a tangled mess around her body, and she couldn’t

 The stone floor was cold to the touch, and a cool breeze was coming through the barred window.
 Taylor hugged her arms around her chest and rubbed feeling back into her extremities.